mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0/custom-configuration/external-dex/index.md

 ---
 layout: layout.pug
 navigationTitle: Configure Dex
-title: Configure external Dex to authenticate to Kaptain
+title: Configure Kaptain to authenticate with a Kommander Management Cluster
 menuWeight: 70
-excerpt: Configure external Dex to authenticate to Kaptain
+excerpt: Configure Kaptain to authenticate with a Kommander Management Cluster
 beta: false
 enterprise: false
 ---

-Configure an external Dex instance from a management cluster for authentication with Kaptain.
+Configure Kaptain to use a Kommander management cluster for authentication.

 ## Prerequisites
 - A Kommander management cluster.
 - A managed Konvoy cluster, into which Kaptain will be installed.
 - The managed (Konvoy) cluster is [attached][attached-cluster] to the management cluster (Kommander).
 (You will need to [create a cluster via Kommander][create-managed-cluster] to have a managed Konvoy cluster.)

-## Kaptain configuration parameters
+## Kaptain configuration requirements
-To configure an external Dex instance for authentication with Kaptain, please provide the following parameters:
+To use the Kommander Dex instance for authentication with Kaptain you will need to collect the following information:
-- Dex Client identifier of the managed cluster
+- Dex Client Identifier (ID) of the managed cluster
-- Dex Client secret corresponding to the client identifier
+- Dex Client secret corresponding to the Client ID
-- External OIDC provider endpoint that points to the external Dex instance to be used
+- External OIDC provider endpoint from the management cluster
 - External OIDC provider CA bundle

 ## Get Dex Client Id
 To get the external Dex Client ID, run the following command on the managed cluster (Konvoy):

 ```bash
 kubectl describe configmaps -n kommander-system traefik-forward-auth-kommander-kubeaddons-configmap | grep client-id | cut -d '-' -f4-
 ```

 ## Get Dex Client Secret
 To get the Dex client secret, run the following command on the management cluster:
 ```bash
 kubectl get secrets -n kubeaddons \